umbrellio/verifly/README.md

 5. Change `.build_class` of other classes like `self if ...`.
 Don't change default implementation's `.build_class`

-6. Setup `.buildable_classes` on the abstract class, mentioning only direct chldren if you done step 4
+6. Setup `.buildable_classes` on the abstract class, mentioning only direct children if you done step 4

 7. Optionally redefine `.build` in abstract class, if you want to separate `build_class` and constructor params